We're here if you need help

 Running directly rendered apps such as Minecraft remotely¶

 VNC Server can remote the screen of Raspberry Pi apps that use a directly rendered overlay, such as Minecraft, the text console, the Pi camera module, and more.

 To turn this feature on, open the VNC Server dialog, navigate to Menu > Options > Troubleshooting, and select Enable experimental direct capture mode.
 On the device you will use to take control, run VNC Viewer and connect (if already connected, you’ll need to reconnect).

-Direct screen capture is an experimental feature.
+Direct screen capture is an experimental feature in VNC Server in Service mode only.
 If you’re connecting from a desktop computer and mouse movements seem erratic, try pressing F8 to open the VNC Viewer shortcut menu, and select Relative Pointer Motion.